A trust is a written document which creates an asset holding entity for the benefit of someone or something.

 - Choosing a Beneficiary Planning for a future after you die is never fun, but it is one of the best ways we can protect and help the ones we love.
 Selecting the correct beneficiaries of your estate is a task nobody relishes, but it is nonetheless important.

-- Special & Supplemental Needs Trusts Understanding Supplemental and Special Needs Trusts is the first step to ensuring future financial stability for any loved ones receiving disability benefits from the government.
+- Special & Supplemental Needs Trusts and Government Benefits Understanding Supplemental and Special Needs Trusts is the first step to ensuring future financial stability for any loved ones receiving disability benefits from the government.

 - Estate Planning Lessons From The Boss Estate and “death tax” planning must be undertaken in a way that also educates the client.
 In this way, the client understands the applicable laws, how those laws will impact their ultimate goals or how they may lower or increase the potential taxes occasioned at death.